inspirehep/author.xml/README.md

 <a name="infoneeded"></a>
 ## Data values obtained elsewhere
-When you come to fill in some of the XML elements in author.xml, you will need to refer to some information that is obtained somewhere else.
+When filling in some of the XML elements in author.xml, you will need to refer to some information that is obtained somewhere else.

 <a name="inspireidinline"></a>
 ### INSPIRE ID Numbers for a list of authors